To paraphrase Albert Einstein, Barack Obama is a mystery wrapped in an enigma.

 This came to a head one day as I was returning to school after lunch.
 I encountered Billy Smith on the sledding hill near my home, and for whatever reason, Billy was in a foul mood.
 He believed that giving me a beating would right all the wrong in his world.

-I attempted to ignore him, gamely continuing my walk to school.
+I attempted to ignore him, gamely continuing on.
 But Billy would not be denied.
 And when he landed a punch to my face, I became enraged.
 I kicked and punched with a fury unknown to me.
 And as the fight moved to the steep rear slope of the hill, I saw my opportunity and pushed him down it.

 It gave me great satisfaction to see him tumbling.
 To see him get scratched and bruised by the cement-like clumps of earth.
 And when he reached bottom, I heard a strange and unexpected sound—Billy the Bully was crying.
 I gathered my books and continued to school.

 I felt empowered in a way I never had before.

 Billy never touched me again, and even made an awkward attempt at friendship.
 But the enduring lesson I took from that day was that there is a small group of people who respect and understand just one thing: force.